bodrick/awesome/TOPICS.md

 *   [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements
 *   [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.
+*   [AdAway/AdAway](https://github.com/AdAway/AdAway) - AdAway is a free and open source ad blocker for Android.

 ## blokada